andhogan/AlpenGo/SQL_TESTING.md

 ### Table Name
   Users
 ### Table Description
   Database object to store all information related to the user.
-This will be a many to many relationship
+This will be a many to many relationship.
 ### Table Fields
   * UserID (*Int*) – Unique identifier automatically generated.
   * FirstName (*VarChar*) – User input of their first name.